-The following table provides the employment details of persons who were, during the financial year, members of key management personnel of the consolidated entity.
+The following table provides the employment details of persons who were, during the financial year, members of key management personnel of consolidated entity.
 The table also illustrates the proportion of remuneration that was performance based and the proportion of remuneration received in the form of options.

-Performance-based remuneration
+Performance based remuneration

+Bonus Shares Options

-КМР Position held Bonus % Shares % Options %
+% % %

+КМР

-Ken Taylor Chief Executive - - -
+Ken Taylor Chief Executive -

 Daya Uka Chief Financial Officer - - 5